2bonahill/znn_sdk_rust/AZ.md

 #Duration

-As I am a full time employee and a dad I cannot fully work on this project.
+As I am a full time employee and a dad I cannot work full-time on this project.
 So my estimation:

 Duration: Approx. 1 month for phases 1-3 each.
 Phase 4 might take me approx. 2 weeks